jon-heard/obsidian-inline-scripts/README.md

         ![Plugin options](readmeMedia/pluginOptions.png)
 3. Go down to the "Shortcuts" setting.
 It's the second setting in the panel, just after "Shortcut-files". _(see picture below)_
 4. The setting has two buttons: "Add shortcut" and "Add defaults".
 Click on the "Add shortcut" button.
 This adds a shortcut entry to the bottom of the "Shortcuts" setting.
 The new entry should include two textboxes with the words "Test (regex)" and "Expansion (javascript)" in grey text. _(see picture below)_
 5. Enter a shortcut's Test and Expansion strings into the new entry.
-I suggest starting with something simple like: Test=`test` and Expansion=`return "The test worked.";`. _(see picture below)_
+I suggest starting with something simple like: `test` and `return "The test worked.";`. _(see picture below)_

     ![Shortcuts](readmeMedia/shortcuts.png)
 7. Close the settings panel.